marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/blackfin-function-attributes.rst

   generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

-.. index:: kspisusp function attribute, Blackfin

-.. index:: User stack pointer in interrupts on the Blackfin
+.. index:: kspisusp function attribute, Blackfin, User stack pointer in interrupts on the Blackfin

 .. gcc-attr:: kspisusp